p00ya/vivian/README.md

 ## Installation

-The `vivtool` command requires macOS 10.15 (Catalina) or later to run.
+The `vivtool` command requires macOS 11.0 (Big Sur) or later to run.
 Choose one of the options for installation below.

 ### Homebrew